 Modal Jazz

 Modal jazz is a type of jazz music in which the chord changes are replaced by modes or musical scales.
-Modal jazz is simply jazz that focuses on a single chord for an extended amount of time.
+Modal jazz is simply jazz that focuses on a single chord for an extended period.
 For the most part, jazz music that came before it (e.g., bebop) featured fast chord changes that allowed the improviser to outline them and move through numerous keys.
 Modal jazz just provided the improviser with more ways to express themselves.
 To experience a sample of Modal jazz, listen to Kind of Blue, from our list “The 3 Greatest Jazz Albums Of All Time.”

 Avant-Garde Jazz

 Avant-garde jazz is a musical genre that goes beyond the traditional forms of jazz.
 Avant-garde jazz musicians are well known for their use of collective improvisation, radical harmonic concepts, and even atonality.
-The “avant-garde jazz” idiom—which began in the mid-1950s and has continued to the present day—is an important component of the jazz scene as a whole.
+The “avant-garde jazz” idiom, which began in the mid-1950s and has continued to the present day, is an important component of the jazz scene as a whole.

 Free Jazz